mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ---

 ### Save to database
-Based on your access rights and permisisons over the sourced data, **edited data can be saved back** to the sourced database.
+Based on your access rights and permisisons over the source data, **edited data can be saved back** to the source database.
 The DLM Excel-Addin checks if you are allowed to submit data for the given dataflow and disable the "Save to database" buttons if you do not have the required access rights.

 You can select a range of edited data and request for saving back only the selection by clikcing on **"Selected data"**, or request for saving all changes made on the entire sheet/dataflow by clicking on **"Entire table"**.
 When requesting to save back edited data to Database, a pop-up **"Login"** window requests you to provide your credentials in order to check your access rights.